elmar-hinz/Ext/README.md

    * https://github.com/t3elmar/Cool
    * https://github.com/etobi/Typo3ExtensionUtils (from Tobias Liebig)
    * git (recommended for installation)
- * The dependencies have ther own licenses and are not part of this program
+ * The dependencies have their own licenses and are not part of this program

 At one glance
 =============